Jatindra23/dummy_project_ml/README.md

         5. $ git commit -m "<commit_message>"
         6. $ git remote add origin git@github.com:username/new_repo or $ git remote add origin https://github.com/github_username/repo_name.git
         7. $ git push -u origin master
-        If you have want to push in main branch then after  step-1 write this command-
+        8. If you have want to push in main branch then after  step-1 write this command-
                 $ git checkout -b main
                 then do rest of the steps
+        8. $git add --all to add more than one modified file in github